mckennalab/Circuitseq/README.md

 #To use nanopore barcoding kits you can change:
 #--barcodes to /plasmidseq/barcodes/nanopore_official/
 #--barcode_kit to the name of the barcode kit you used (this is with guppy v5.0.16 names which can be found in our barcodes/nanopore_official directory on the github.
+#because the nanopore barcodes are shorter you will need to reduce --barcode_min_score from 65 to 40 or 45 (we have not been able to test this because we don't have the nanopore barcoding kits)

 ```